Welcome to the MRP Colts Division

 The MRP Colts team trains and plays prior to the start of other divisions to reduce sensory impacts.

 The Team Coaches are carefully selected to ensure the quality of the MRP is maintained and our MRP Players experience success both on and off the field.

 Our Team Coaches are trained specifically around the modifications of the game and the needs of the MRP Players to ensure they are coached in alignment with their abilities.

 Team Coaches also act as the game referee to ensure the needs of the MRP Players are attended to throughout games.

 PlayerMentors within the MRP division are teenagers and adults – 13 and onwards – brimming with passion and integrity.
-The role of PlayerMentors is to provide on-field support while modelling the targeted rugby skills set.
+The role of PlayerMentors is to provide on-field support while modeling the targeted rugby skill set.
 This role is fundamental to ensure MRP Players learn rugby skills in a fun and supportive environment.